k-hench/gapped_maf2fasta/readme.md

 # Conversion of `maf` to `fasta` files

-The aim of these scripts is to able to merge the sequence alignments of a maf (Multiple Alignment Format) file in a consistent and predictable way.
+The aim of these scripts is to be able to merge the sequence alignments of a `maf` (Multiple Alignment Format) file in a consistent and predictable way.

 Required features are:
-- enforceable order of output sequences in the resulting fasta file (`maf2fasta`)
+- enforceable order of output sequences in the resulting `fasta` file (`maf2fasta`)
 - consistent padding with gaps for samples not included in an alignment block (`maf2fasta`)
-- checks for consistent length of the fasta output (`concat_fastas`)
+- checks for consistent length of the `fasta` output (`concat_fastas`)
 - checks for sequences consisting entirely of gaps (`concat_fastas`)

 The desired output (potentially) concatenates at several places:
-- within each maf -> fasta conversion (all sequences with the same header are concatenated)
+- within each `maf` -> `fasta` conversion (all sequences with the same header are concatenated)
 - combining the results of multiple conversions (combining mafs from different scaffolds in the reference genome)

 ## Dependencies

-The python scripts require biopython (eg as specified in the conda environment in `envs/biopython.yml`)
+The python scripts require biopython (eg as specified in the `conda` environment in `envs/biopython.yml`)

 ## Intersect `maf` and `bed` file